mworion/hue/README.md

 Note: The hue bridge has no notification feature.
 Therefore changes can only be detected via polling.

 ### default_transitionTime
-Time in seconds how fast che states of the lamps are changed through the bridge itself.
-If you don't set a value in the item, this value ist used.
+Time in seconds how fast check states of the lamps are changed through the bridge itself.
+If you don't set a value in the item, this value is used.
 Note: The hue bridge has no notification feature.
 Therefore changes can only be detected via polling.

 ## items.conf